The Midnight Maiden Ch. 05byLordBrionGrenwall©

 * * *

 After breakfast Brion asked a page to escort him to where the Earl went about his daily routines.
-The page took him to a well-appointed suite of rooms that were furnished with comfort in mind.
+The boy took him to a well-appointed suite of rooms that were furnished with comfort in mind.
 There was a fire in the hearth to ward off the morning chill; the seasons were slowly beginning to change.
 Brion being from a much warmer climate had noticed it a week prior.
 Across from the fireplace was a large wooden table covered in maps and other parchments containing reports of a military nature.
 He knew that the Shield Lands were in constant skirmishes with the Bandit Kingdoms to the northeast and the newly formed Horned Society had taken up residence in a valley to the northwest.

-Lord Brion wondered how the Earl could host the talks and manage the security of his nation.
+Lord Brion wondered how the Earl could host the summit and manage the security of his nation.
 Eryca, he thought, she must be doing a large part of managing the treaty talks.
 He took a seat on a low backed wooden chair, one of two, in front of the large desk that was central to the room.
 Behind the desk was a tapestry depicting the Earl's coat of arms and family tree.
 Lord Brion had only been sitting a few minutes when William Moffitt the Earl of Walworth entered the room.
 As he entered Brion came to his feet and bowed slightly at the waist.
-Brion looked the Earl over; he was an older man with features not unlike an eagle with clear piercing blue eyes.
+Brion looked the Earl over; he was an older man with features not unlike an eagle's with clear piercing blue eyes.
 William was dressed in a rich tunic with a checkered pattern that matched the tapestry behind him, part of his family crest.

 "Knight Commander, I hope this morning finds you well?"